 The declaration and payment of cash dividends is within the discretion of our Board of Directors.
 Historically, cash dividends have been declared on a quarterly basis payable after the end of each quarter.
-In July 2022, our Board of Directors increased the quarterly dividend from US\$0.25 to US\$0.30 per share.
-Dividends of US\$1.15 were declared in 2022.
-Dividends of CAD\$0.70 and US\$0.20 were declared in the first three quarters and fourth quarter respectively in 2021.
-Dividends of CAD\$0.80 per share were declared in 2020.
+In June 2022, our Board of Directors increased the quarterly dividend from US\$0.25 to US\$0.30 per share.
+Dividends of US\$1.20 were declared in 2023, dividends of US\$1.15 were declared in 2022 and dividends of CAD\$0.70 and US\$0.20 were declared in the first three quarters and fourth quarter respectively in 2021.
 There can be no assurance that dividends will continue to be declared and paid by us in the future, as the discretion of the Board of Directors will be exercised from time to time taking into account our current circumstances.

-During the year ended December 31, 2022, we issued options to purchase an aggregate of 124,566 common shares at a weighted average price of CAD\$123.63 per share.
-We did not issue any common shares during the year ended December 31, 2022.
-See Note 15 to our audited consolidated financial statements for the year ended December 31, 2022.
+During the year ended December 31, 2023, we issued options to purchase an aggregate of 137,115 common shares at a weighted average price of CAD\$109.42 per share.
+For the year ended December 31, 2023, we issued 383 Common shares under our share option plans.
+See Note 15 to our audited consolidated financial statements for the year ended December 31, 2023.